18th Massachusetts Infantry Regiment: 1862

-The call to action came at 1 o’clock, when the regiment led its division across the river, being the first of the Fifth Corps to cross.
+The call to action came at 1 o'clock, when the regiment led its division across the river, being the first of the Fifth Corps to cross.
 The brigade at once went to the front and relieved a brigade of the Ninth Corps which had suffered severely in an attempt to reach the enemy's line of works.
 A charge was made soon after by the Eighteenth, but it was not successful and cost the command heavily in killed and wounded.
 After falling back it was reformed and again took its place in the front of the Union line where it remained during the rest of the afternoon and in that vicinity until the evening of the next day, when it retired to the town and early the next morning as part of the rear guard covered the withdrawal of the troops from that side of the river.
 The loss of the regiment in this battle was 13 killed and 121 wounded [2]; among the former being Captain George C. Ruby and Second Lieutenant James B. Hancock of Cambridge, and of the nine officers wounded Captain Joseph W. Collingwood would die on the 24th.
-Every member of the color guard was wounded, so severe was the fire upon the colors; but it is worthy of note that not a member of the regiment was missing from his place save the killed and wounded when the ordeal was over.
+Every member of the color guard was wounded, so severe was the fire upon the colors; but not a member of the regiment was missing from his place save the killed and wounded when the ordeal was over.